Locksmith Course Malaysia

 • Mid-range (RM 6,000–12,000/mo) = target operating band for a full-time specialist with complete toolkit for declared track, multi-postcode response area, regular dispatch participation, and strong customer outcomes.
 This is the realistic target a workshop graduate works toward over their first 12 months — not a guaranteed earning level.

-• Upper bound (RM 12,000–20,000/mo) = high-end specialist (typically EV Battery or ECU Specialist) with premium tooling, 24/7 availability, multi-area Klang Valley coverage, and high customer rating compound.
+• Upper bound (RM 12,000–15,000/mo) = high-end specialist (typically ECU Specialist or Advanced Locksmith) with premium tooling, extended-hours availability, multi-area Klang Valley coverage, and high customer rating compound.
 Achievable, but not typical first-year territory.

 How MyLock Workshops Are Delivered